Mikejo5000/vsts-docs-pr/docs/setup-admin/permissions.md

 				permission to <strong>Deny</strong> or <strong>Not set</strong> for this group, no users will be able to access the deployment.
 			</blockquote>
 <p>**Membership:** Contains all users known to exist in the Team Services account or TFS instance.
-			You can’t modify the membership of this group.</p>
+			You can't modify the membership of this group.</p>
 </div>
 </li>